-Joseph Kohlmaier is a Principal Lecturer and Head of Critical and Contextual Studies at the Cass School of Art, Architecture and Design, London Metropolitan University.
-He is the founding director of Musarc (2008), one of the UK’s most progressive choral collectives, and acts as its principal and creative director; and one of the directors of graphic design practice Polimekanos which he founded with artist/designer Stefan Kraus in 2001.
-In 2016, he founded Cours de Poétique.
+Joseph Kohlmaier is the founding director of Musarc and acts as its artistic director.
+He is a Senior Lecturer in Critical and Contextual Studies at the School of Art, Architecture and Design, London Metropolitan University.
+He is the founding director of publishing imprint Cours de Poétique and one of the founding directors of graphic design practice Polimekanos (2001–2020).